 Right at Home is well suited for operators with a background in healthcare, social work, senior services, or business management.
 Clinical experience is not required — the RN-supervised skilled nursing component uses licensed staff — but comfort with healthcare environments and a genuine commitment to senior care quality are important.
 Strong relationship-building and people management skills are critical: the franchise success depends on recruiting and retaining high-quality caregivers and on building referral relationships with healthcare providers.
 Operators who thrive in a community-facing, service-oriented business with recurring client relationships tend to perform well in this model.

 ClearValue Lending works with senior care franchise operators on SBA and working capital financing for startup and expansion.
-Apply at Find my match.
-Your file routes to one matched lender.
+Start at small business financing or apply at Find my match.
+Your file routes to the funding partners best matched to your file.

 Sources